 - DNA damage

-This checkpoint is also known as spindle checkpoint.
+This checkpoint is also known as the ‘spindle checkpoint’.

 Interphase or I-phase

 The time between the end of the telophase (end of forming new cells) and the beginning of the next M-phase is called interphase or I-phase.
 Subsequently, we can say, interphase is the preparation stage before cell division.

 - It lasts about 10-30 hours depending on different conditions.

-The gap between the end of telophase and the beginning of DNA synthesis is called G1-phase.
-Things that happens during this phase are as follows:
+The gap between the end of telophase and the beginning of DNA synthesis is the G1 phase.
+Things that happen during this phase are as follows:

 - Initial growth of newly formed cells.